ZhijianZhou01/metav/README.md

 ## 10. Cite

-For example, the vrial (or other pathogens) reads/components was identified by metav pipeline (https://github.com/ZhijianZhou01/metav).
+For example, the vrial (or other pathogens) reads/components were identified by metav pipeline (https://github.com/ZhijianZhou01/metav).

 ## 11. Bug report
 metav was test on Ubuntu 16.04 and Ubuntu 20.02, which can work well.
 If you run into a problem or find a bug, please contact us.